Department of Catholic Schools Staff

 Ms. Rebecca Williams

-Rebecca Williams is the Business Manager of Catholic Schools & the Business Manager of Siena Catholic Academy.
-She has been with the Diocese of Rochester since October 2014.
-She is responsible for the preparation and implementation of the annual Diocese of Rochester school budgets, monitoring of all Catholic school budgets, and for making appropriate recommendations to the Superintendent of Schools, CFO, and School Board.
+As the Business Manager of Catholic Schools & the Business Manager of Siena Catholic Academy, Ms. Rebecca Williams has served the Diocese of Rochester since October 2014.
+Rebecca is responsible for the preparation and implementation of the annual Diocese of Rochester school budgets, monitoring of all Catholic school budgets, and for making appropriate recommendations to the Superintendent of Schools, CFO, and School Board.

 Prior to coming to the Diocese, Rebecca was the Controller at Oak Hill Country Club in Rochester, NY for 15 years where she directed, interpreted, and monitored all accounting and budgeting aspects of the club’s operations as well as evaluated policies, trends, and increased profit possibilities.
 In addition, she worked with the PGA of America as the Club Controller on the 2013 PGA, 2008 Senior PGA and 2003 PGA events held at Oak Hill County Club.